 The DeepClean approach presented here is an improved model-agnostic approximate method in the category of model manipulation, supporting sample and class requests, and is computationally efficient.
 Prior work in approximate machine unlearning for model manipulation includes the use of influence functions~\cite{pmlr-v70-koh17a,guo2022efficient} and approximation of the Fisher Information Matrix~\cite{pmlr-v119-wu20b}.

 Influence functions have emerged as one popular approach for machine unlearning.
 Proposed by Koh and Liang in 2017~\cite{pmlr-v70-koh17a}, this method leverages influence functions to identify individual training examples that have an outsized influence on a model's predictions.
-By removing or downweighting these influential points, the model can ``forget'' specific attributes without requiring full retraining.
+Recent researches conducted by \cite{golatkar2021mixed}, \cite{jia2024model} and \cite{mehta2022deep} show that by removing or downweighting these influential points, the model can ``forget'' specific attributes without requiring full retraining.
 A key advantage of influence functions is providing interpretability - the examples identified make clear what specific information is being removed from the model.
 However, estimating influence across all training data can be computationally expensive.

-An alternative is to approximate the Fisher Information Matrix, which captures the sensitivity of model parameters to changes in the training data. \citet{pmlr-v119-wu20b} demonstrated that approximating and inverting the FIM makes it possible to selectively forget parts of the training set in a principled way, without having to retrain from scratch.
+An alternative is to approximate the Fisher Information Matrix, which captures the sensitivity of model parameters to changes in the training data. \cite{pmlr-v119-wu20b} demonstrated that approximating and inverting the FIM makes it possible to selectively forget parts of the training set in a principled way, without having to retrain from scratch.
 Though more efficient, the FIM approach lacks the example-level interpretability of the influence function method.
 An advantage for the FIM is that unlearning random samples and labels can be done simultaneously.
 In comparison to other approaches using FIM, our DeepClean method FisherMask is another recent work \cite{liu2023unlearning} uses the approximate FM to mask model parameters most relevant to the forget set.

-Differential privacy is strongly related to the unlearning goal, seeking to prevent information leaking through the output of models or functions \cite{dwork2014algorithmic}. \citet{cummings2018role} highlight the necessity of training machine learning models in a way that respects differential privacy in order to adhere to GDPR regulations.
+Differential privacy is strongly related to the unlearning goal, seeking to prevent information leaking through the output of models or functions \cite{dwork2014algorithmic}. \cite{cummings2018role} highlight the necessity of training machine learning models in a way that respects differential privacy in order to adhere to GDPR regulations.
 However, differential privacy does not allow data samples that have been used in model training to be forgotten.